csessh/aoc.nvim/README.md

 ## Disclaimer

-This plugin follows the automation guidelines on the `r/adventofcode` [community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).
+This plugin follows the guidelines on the `r/adventofcode` [community wiki](https://www.reddit.com/r/adventofcode/wiki/faqs/automation).

 Specifically:

-- Outbound calls are throttled to every 5 minutes.
 - Once inputs are downloaded, they are cached locally.
 - If you suspect your input is corrupted, you can manually clear cache and request new input with `:AocClearCache`
 - The User-Agent header used in HTTP requests is set to me since I maintain this tool.